Data validation

 - After importing a project from an external source

-- Before major deliverables, to ensure clean state
+- Before major deliverables, to keep analysis output clean

 Try it